 What to Do if Your Insurance Doesn’t Cover All Costs

-It’s rare, but it can happen if you drive an expensive vehicle or if you have unusually high hospital bills.
-At this point, your primary option is litigation against the liable (or responsible) driver, suing them for the remaining cost of your expenses.
+It’s rare, but it can happen if you drive an expensive vehicle or have unusually high hospital bills.
+At this point, your primary option is litigation against the at-fault driver to sue them for the remaining cost of your expenses.

 Is Uninsured Motorist Coverage Right for You?

 Like it or not, not every driver has car insurance, and some states have higher rates of uninsured drivers than others.
 If you get into an auto accident with an uninsured driver and they’re at fault, your collision and liability insurance policy won’t cover you — you’ll be expected to make a claim with the other driver’s car insurance company.

 Uninsured and underinsured motorist coverage gives you additional protection in these situations.
 If the other driver doesn’t have insurance or doesn’t have enough insurance, your insurance company will cover the cost of damages.

 If you want to compare rates on policies that have underinsured and uninsured motorist coverage, start our quote process below.
 We will match you with multiple companies to help you find the best deal.
 Compare your current rates and choose the insurer that best suits you.
 It’s that simple.

 Find the Best Car Insurance for You

 Compare.com’s #1 goal is to save you money.
 We publish resources that are based on hard-hitting data and years of industry experience to help you make more informed decisions with your wallet.

 - All of Compare.com’s content is written and reviewed for accuracy by a team of experienced writers and editors who are experts on the topics they cover.